nats-io/nats-rest-config-proxy/README.md

 curl -X POST http://127.0.0.1:4567/v1/auth/publish?name=snap1
 ```

+## Our sponsor for this project

+Many thanks to [MasterCard](http://mastercard.com) for sponsoring this project.
+We appreciate MasterCard's support of NATS, CNCF, and the OSS community.

 ## License

 Unless otherwise noted, the NATS source files are distributed under the Apache Version 2.0 license found in the LICENSE file.